Societal challenge: digital transformations

 Project: Home–preschool collaboration – transformed in the age of digitization?
 The overall aim of this project is to contribute with knowledge about how the conditions for cooperation between home…

-Project: HPC for SME The goal of the project is to give small and medium-sized companies in the Linné region the opportunity to increase their data-driven capabilities with the support of artificial…
+Project: HPC for SME The aim of the project is to provide small and medium-sized enterprises (SMEs) in the Linnaeus region with the opportunity to enhance their data-driven capabilities with the…

 Project: InfraVis – National Research Infrastructure for Visualisation of Data InfraVis will create a common gateway to Swedish visualization resources and enhance the competence of researchers in…